-On behalf of the Office for Student Affairs, welcome to the Harvard School of Public Health and welcome to Boston!
+On behalf of the Office for Student Affairs, welcome to the Harvard T.H.
+Chan School of Public Health and welcome to Boston!

-We hope you are able to transition smoothly to your new life here at HSPH.
+We hope you are able to transition smoothly to your new life here at The Harvard Chan School.
 Our office is structured to be a resource and to provide a supportive environment for you to turn to.
 If you have any questions or concerns please don’t hesitate to stop by our office in Kresge G-20.
 You are also welcome to e-mail us at Student Affairs.